 (3 of 6)

 *appointed by Management Committee – due to no parents nominating themselves for election

 The Structure of the Management Committee

-Besides the Full Committee we have four sub-committees:
+Besides the Full Committee we have several sub-committees:

 - Behaviour and Safety (Safeguarding)

 Each Committee meets approximately three times a year and as appropriate.
 We also have a number of Panels dealing with discipline, appeals and staff issues.

 No formal qualifications are required, just a desire to put your experience and life skills to good use.
 Committee members are people with an interest in education and a belief in working together to improve the outcomes for our students.
 They are people who have a few hours spare each month, and enjoy being part of a team.

 What about Training?

 New members are given a full induction pack about their role and are invited to attend an induction training course run by the Local Authority Support Department.
 Further training is available locally to fit in with specific roles of governors.